 After Krias Yam Suf, they didn’t just follow Miriam with drums and dances.
 These women brought with them all that they had experienced in Egypt- all the pain and tears, all the setbacks and daily struggles along the way.
 These experiences were precious to them.
 It was in those darkest moments, when they felt knocked down and sick with sorrow, that they found HaShem, and with that knowledge they were able to rise above the encroaching darkness and depression that surrounded them.

 As the cornerstone of the Jewish home that was being targeted for destruction, the women no doubt felt the period of Egyptian servitude and harsh decrees more keenly than the men.
 The women’s greatness was that they were able to see and focus on the light of HaShem- even in the darkness and despair.
 The Midrash recounts many displays of HaShem’s compassion and Guiding Hand.
 He was visible to anyone who sought to find Him.

 In the bleakest moments, the women strengthened themselves, stood their ground, and never lost sight of their goal.
 In the end, they were not only rewarded with a personal geula, but with a simcha that far surpassed that of the men.
-These righteous Jewish women were dancing and singing praises to HaShem with the simcha of knowing that davkah because they had struggled through such incredible hardships they were able reach such heights.
+These righteous Jewish women were dancing and singing praises to HaShem with the simcha of knowing that davkah because they had struggled through such incredible hardships were they able reach such incredible heights.